Nadia Abu El Haj

 Abu El-Haj was born in the United States, the second daughter of a "Long Island Episcopalian" mother, and a Palestinian Muslim father.
 Her maternal grandfather was French and maternal grandmother, Norwegian-American,[6] and she has characterized her religious upbringing as "church twice a year."[6]

-Abu El-Haj spent a couple of years in private schools in Tehran and Beirut, while her father was deployed there for the United Nations.[6][7]
+Abu El-Haj spent a couple of years in private schools in Tehran, Iran and Beirut, Lebanon, while her father was deployed there for the United Nations.[6][7]
 She returned to the United States for her university studies, attending Bryn Mawr College for her Bachelor of Arts degree in Political Science,[6] and going on to receive her doctoral degree from Duke University.[8]
 Between 1993 and 1995, she did post-doctoral work on a fellowship from Harvard University's Academy for International and Area Studies, focusing on the Middle East.[9]
 She also received fellowships from the University of Pennsylvania Mellon Program, and the Institute for Advanced Study in Princeton, New Jersey.[2]
 She speaks English, Arabic, French, Persian, and Hebrew.[6]

 Academic career